Plumpton, Cumbria: Presbyterian chapel

 The Presbyterian chapel was built around 1850 era, though the exact date is unknown.
 The chancel on the back was thought to have been built later, however the internal construction suggests it is of the same era.
 It was acquired by the Wesleyans in 1887 and opened on 17 Aug 1888.
 It closed its doors as a chapel in 1952.
 In 1966 it was purchased and converted into a private residence.

 St. John the Evangelist parish church

 The church is unusually modern for an older village, the sandstone date block reads 1907.
-It comes under the Christ Church parish in Penrith.
+It used to form part of the Penrith Team Ministry but is now a member of the Inglewood Group of Parishes.
 The church is set in a square wall with surrounding graveyard.
 Its stained glass windows were designed by Morris & Co.